-Dave was born and raised in Woodstock, Ontario.
+Dave was born, raised and resides in Woodstock, Ontario.
 He married his high school sweetheart and is a proud father of two teenage boys.
 Graduating in 1993 with a BASC in Mechanical Engineering Degree and a minor in Organizational Behaviour from Waterloo University, Dave’s entrepreneurial spirit found him Founder of a Metal Stampings Plant at age 25, expanding 5 times and finally being sold in 2015.
-He is also the Founding President of an automotive tubular parts plant which is still growing today.
+He is also the Founding President and Co-owner of an automotive tubular parts plant in Ontario formed in 2001, which is still growing today.

 Following in his father’s footsteps, Dave became a private pilot in 1989.
-He soloed in a Harvard two months later and started his formation career immediately, presently having a Commercial License and over 1600 hours PIC.
-Developing his piloting, formation and aerobatic skills he eventually co-founded the Canadian Harvard Aerobatic Team (CHAT) Inc. in 2000.
-Currently, Dave is #2, Right Wing and Coordinator of CHAT and also flies, when time allows, a Boeing Stearman, Expeditor 3NM (Beech 18), Citabria 7KCAB, Piper J3 Cub, Hawker Hurricane, Yale, and other aircraft.
-Dave has been a part of the aviation community for 27 years, a member of ICAS for 15 years and joined the NECAS Board in 2017.
+He soloed in a Harvard two months later and started his formation career immediately, presently having a Commercial License and over 2000 hours PIC.
+He eventually co-founded the Canadian Harvard Aerobatic Team (CHAT) Inc. 2000-2020, Flying as #2 Right Wing and Team Manager.
+Presently Founder and President of Rumbling Radials, Dave flies a Boeing Stearman, Expeditor 3NM (Beech 18), Extra 300L and other aircraft.

 Melissa Minshall, NECAS Secretary